-Harvest in December or when the foliage turns brown.
+Harvest around the longest day of the year (21 June for the northern hemisphere or 21 December for the southern hemisphere) or when the foliage turns brown.
 Lift by loosening the soil around the bulb with a fork and pull the bulbs up by the tops.
 Leave to dry in a cool, dark space for 2-4 weeks to help the flavour develop.

 When the foliage is dry, trim it back to the top of the bulb and store in a string bag in a well-ventilated area, or leave about 15cm of foliage on top and braid the bulbs into bunches.